 2. Is the Tippmann TMC first strike compatible?

-No this marker is not first strike compatible.
-For those not familiar, first strike rounds are a finned type of paintball that requires a specific feeding system and loading mechanism.
-While they fly flatter they are expensive and difficult to find.
+No, this marker is not first strike compatible.
+For those unfamiliar, first strike rounds are a finned paintball requiring a specific feeding system and loading mechanism.
+While they fly flatter, they are more expensive per round than the typical paintball.

 3. Is the Tippmann a5 a good gun?